 So there you have it.
 The results of my study.
 If you were thinking about writing a steamy romance of your own, now’s your chance.
 You have a handy little guide right here.

-I also have an Etsy shop where I do artwork.
-You can check that out.
-And I’ll be writing soon about my second rewrite of Grotesque!
+I’ll be writing soon about my second rewrite of Grotesque!
 Ta!